joelek/atlas/readme.md

 For management software using the client/server architecture, the interconnectedness can act as a limiting factor on the development of a single application in the system.
 For complex systems, there is also the issue of not knowing which applications use which parts of the data, often resulting in data being kept around just in case some application might still use it.

-Embedded management software provides mitigation for these issues at the trade-off of only allowing the database be used by a single application.
+Embedded management software provides mitigation for these issues at the trade-off of only allowing the database to be used by a single application.
 The database may be tightly integrated which reduces the risk of unforseen errors.
-It may also be updated as needed as the requirements of the application change and does not depend on an external dependency in the form of another server, often running on another machine, providing the application with the database.
+It may also be updated as needed as the requirements of the application change and does not depend on an external dependency in the form of the database server, often running on another machine, providing the application with the database.

 The future of the Internet will be built on decentralized and distributed applications that require robust embedded database software.
 Atlas is a lightweight embedded database manager that enables the development of robust, database-driven applications.
 It provides advanced type inference and compile-time type checking through the TypeScript compiler.